harsh-ps-2003/harsh-ps-2003/README.md

-Hey!
-This is Harsh Pratap Singh, an Open Source enthusiast who **Codes like a Pirate and Sails like a Boss**
+This is Harsh Pratap Singh, an OSS pirate in the nights and a student in the mornings!